LavamasterYT/arch-tutorial/install.md

 Disk /dev/sdb: 465.76 GiB, 500107862016 bytes, 976773168 sectors
 Disk /dev/sdc: 1.82 TiB, 2000398934016 bytes, 3907029168 sectors
 ```
-In this case, `/dev/nvme0n1` is my main 500GB NVMe SSD, so when I run the `parted` command later on, this is the path I'm gonna use.
+> To view more information about a disk, including its partitions, run `fdisk -l /dev/<disk to examine>`

 Now, we will be using a tool called `parted`  to partition our disks.

 Start the parted shell by typing
 ```
-$ sudo parted <path to disk>
+$ parted /dev/<disk to partition>
 ```
-Remember, the path to disk was the paths that was listed in the `fdisk` output.
-Next, format the disk by typing this:
+Next, format the disk and convert it to a gpt disk by running:
 ```
 (parted) mklabel gpt
 ```